Bad draw is often caused by a contaminated connector or flue. Check all existing valves in the connecting pipe are in the correct (open) position.

 - A chimney with a round insert pipe normally gives a better draft than a square.

 - The use of elbows in the pipe reduces the pull.
 If there are bends to be used; 2 x 45 ° is preferred over 1 x 90 °.

 The supply of combustion air is of essential importance for the tensile

-A fireplace needs about 300 m3 of air per hour, a "closed" fireplace approximately 30 m3 per hour.
+A open fireplace needs about 300 m3 of air per hour, a "closed" fireplace approximately 30 m3 per hour.

 A kitchen fan or hood sucks much more air than a chimney.
 This can lead to kickback.
 In other words, the kitchen hood draws air into the room coming from the chimney, thereby drawing smoke into the room.